-- (1) Assistance for loss of assets, income sources (livelihoods), and relocation: - Loss of land is compensated as per the Land Acquisition Act of 1894 at full replacement cost (land compensation for households whose entitlement was confirmed by YRG) - Loss of house is assisted by providing a substitute house at the resettlement site.
-If the floor area of a substitute house at the resettlement site is smaller than a currently living house, the difference is assisted by providing the current market price of materials for the different floor area.
-Assistances for losses of another fixed asset (livestock barn), movable assets for large livestock (buffalo and cow) and agriculture machines9 are also provided.
-As for standing crops, if the crops are affected by the project implementation, loss of these crops is compensated.

-- Loss of means of livelihood is assisted for land-based or non land-based income sources with an adequate monetary approach for improving or restoring livelihood to at least pre-project level.
+(1) Assistance for loss of assets, income sources (livelihoods), and relocation:

+- Loss of land is compensated as per the Land Acquisition Act of 1894 at full replacement cost (land compensation for households whose entitlement was confirmed by YRG)

+- Loss of house is assisted by providing a substitute house or room at the resettlement site.
+If the floor area of a substitute house or room at the resettlement site is smaller than a currently living house, the difference is assisted by providing the current market price of materials for the different floor area.
+Assistances for losses of another fixed asset (e.g. livestock barn), movable assets for large livestock (buffalo and cow) and agriculture machines are also provided.
+As for standing crops, if the standing paddy is affected by the project implementation, loss of the said paddyis compensated. - Loss of means of livelihood is assisted for land-based or non land-based income sources with an adequate monetary approach for improving or restoring livelihood to at least pre-project level.
 As for land-based income source, assistance of a yield by referring national regulations and international practices is provided.
-As for non land-based income source, sufficient allowance of wage for the period of disrupting income generation activity due to relocation is provided. - In addition to assistance for loss of assets and income sources, monetary assistance for moving, commuting and cooperation for relocation is provided to enhance smooth relocation and to support commuting after relocation. - For the Expanded Area, installation of underground utility pipelines is planned to provide access to water, electricity, telecommunication and sewage treatment to Zone B Area.
-Due to the installation, several farm land plots will be temporarily disturbed during construction.
-Such temporary inconvenience is considered a part of temporary loss of livelihood and will be assisted by providing the cooperation assistance which is equivalent to 1 year crop compensation to the landowner and/or the cultivator.
+As for non land-based income source, sufficient allowance of wage for the period of disrupting income generation activity due to relocation is provided. - In addition to assistance for loss of assets and income sources, monetary assistance for moving, commuting and cooperation for relocation is provided to enhance smooth relocation and to support commuting after relocation. - (2) Assistance for vulnerable groups - Assistance for vulnerable groups is provided since relocation affects vulnerable groups more severely than those that are better off.
+As mentioned in Section 3.2, the project defines a household headed by woman, disabled person or elderly (over 61 years old), a household including a member of disabled person or a household below the poverty line as vulnerable groups by referring international practices and past experiences. - (3) Special arrangement (arrangement of resettlement site and income restoration program (IRP)) - Resettlement site with a house or room and necessary infrastructure is provided in order to keep the similar living and social conditions, which will be decided as per consultation with applicable PAHs.

-(2) Assistance for vulnerable groups

-- Assistance for vulnerable groups is provided since relocation affects vulnerable groups more severely than those that are better off.
-As mentioned in Section 3.2, the project defines a household headed by woman, disabled person or elderly (over 61 years old), a household including a member of disabled person or a household below the poverty line as vulnerable groups by referring international practice.

-(3) Special arrangement (arrangement of resettlement site and income restoration program (IRP))

-- Resettlement site with a house and necessary infrastructure is provided near the project area in order to keep the similar living and social conditions, which will be decided as per consultation with applicable PAHs.
 In principle, provision of the resettlement site is prioritized since in-kind assistance is encouraged rather than cash assistance in terms of PAHs' better livelihood restoration as per the international practice.
-However, in case, a PAH has a special and considerable reason (e.g. preference to live near other remaining family, relative or community members or to live near the remaining farm land) and requests self-relocation to another location besides the resettlement site, such a request by a PAH will be carefully considered by the township level committee of the Relocation Implementation Committee (RIC) and reported to and concurred by YRG.
+However, in case a PAH has a special and considerable reason (e.g. preference to live near other remaining family, relative or community members or to live near the remaining farm land) and requests self-relocation to another location besides the resettlement site, such a request by a PAH will be carefully considered by the township level committee of the Relocation Implementation Committee (RIC) and reported to and concurred by YRG.
 After submission of the adequate supporting documents/evidences to purchase a land plot and construct a house on the land plot, the cash assistance which is equivalent to a land plot in the resettlement site will be provided to respective PAHs.

-9 Assistance for agriculture machines is provided only the case where using them after relocation is impossible.
+&lt;sup>9 Assistance for agriculture machines is provided only the case where using them after relocation is impossible.

-- Income restoration program (IRP) will be provided to enhance vocational opportunities of PAPs (See 5.2.3 and Chapter 7).
+- IRP will be provided to enhance vocational opportunities of PAPs (See 5.2.3 and Chapter 7).